Using Electrical Cardioversion for Atrial Fibrillation

 Mostly likely your doctor will tell you not to have anything by mouth after midnight the night before the procedure.

 You will have your electrical cardioversion in the electrophysiology (EP) lab or suite.
 Once you arrive, you will be fitted with an IV for receiving medications and fluids and connected to monitors so the doctor can see what is happening with you.
-When it's time for the procedure to begin, you'll be given a medication via IV to put you to sleep.
+When it’s time for the procedure to begin, you’ll be given a medication intravenously to put you to sleep.

-Once you're asleep, the doctor will use the defibrillator/cardioverter/pacemaker machine to give your heart a jolt of energy that will be delivered through paddles or EKG-type patches placed on the front and back of the chest.
+Once you’re asleep, the doctor will use the defibrillator/cardioverter machine to give your heart a jolt of energy that will be delivered through paddles or EKG-type patches placed on the front and back of the chest.
 This electric shock should restore your normal heart rhythm, and may take several tries.

 If external cardioversion fails, then internal cardioversion may be done and involves delivering the jolt of energy through catheters inside the heart.